erik-davis/journey-front-end/README.md

 ## Build

 After running `npm install`, run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Use the `--prod` flag for a production build, and use `ng serve --open` serve up the site to your default browser on port 4200.

 ## Tests